 For miniatures, you are going to be making “espresso shot glass” quantities to start with.
 Determine your ratios then scale up.
 Try a few drops of the ingredient then test with a brush and some scrap material or your palette.

 - Acrylic Ink – Acrylic Ink is a highly concentrated liquid pigment.
 Perfect for our purposes.
-Note you want acrylic ink, not oil or alcohol based for this.
-Again, you’re going to need black at minimum for Nuln Oil, and of course a brown if you want to replicate Agrax Earthshade, but you can mix your own colours and shades with black, white and primary colours.
+Note you want acrylic ink, not oil or alcohol-based for this.
+Again, you’re going to need black at minimum for Nuln Oil, and of course, a brown if you want to replicate Agrax Earthshade, but you can mix your own colours and shades with black, white, and primary colours.
 Around 2-3 drops of black is enough for a pretty dark miniature wash, other colours need double that or more.

 - Matte medium – Again, you want acrylic matte medium.
-Medium comes in all kinds of finish, from matte to glossy.
+Medium comes in all kinds of finishes, from matte to glossy.
 If you can’t find matte no worries, you can always spray the finished project with a matte varnish, but it will impact the flow of your paint.
 For a small amount to use on a mini, start with around 10 drops.
 Like a teaspoonful.

 - Distilled or otherwise purified water – As mentioned above, I live in Alberta in the foothills of the Rockies.
-Our water tastes of mountain.
+Our water tastes of mountains.
 It’s so hard it participates in fight club every weekend.
 Your tap water might be super pure already, or you might have a water filter, but if in doubt buy some water.
 You want the stuff that is meant for your clothes iron, humidifier, etc. Start with around 50% of your mix being water.

 Mixing and Storing the Paints

-For longer term storage you can get bottles from the craft and dollar store, or you can collect and thoroughly clean out the containers you come across as you use up the contents.
+For longer-term storage, you can get bottles from the craft and dollar store, or you can collect and thoroughly clean out the containers you come across as you use up the contents.
 If you do use solvents, ensure the containers don’t react negatively to those solvents – I have heard horror stories of people using plastic containers with their acetone-diluted mixtures.

 Empty dropper bottles are an expensive but convenient solution for tiny, tiny amounts.